A repeating fast radio burst associated with a persistent radio source: Galaxy Photometry and Redshift Determination

-We use the approach of \cite{2002AJ....123.1111B} to estimate the chance coincidence probability of the galaxy (J160204.31$-$111718.5) to that of the burst.
-They assume a uniform surface distribution of galaxies and therefore the probability of chance coincidence follows a Poisson distribution i.e $P = 1 - \exp(-n_i)$, where $n_i$ is the number density of galaxies brighter than a specified $R^{\prime}$-band magnitude, in a circle of given radius, determined by the half light radius of galaxy and the localization error region.
-This number density is estimated using the results from \cite{hogg1997}.
-From Section~\ref{sec:burst_locs} and Section~\ref{sec:prs}, we assume the localization error on the FRB location to be $\sim$ $0\farcs1$, the size of the host galaxy to be $0\farcs5$.
+We use the approach of ref.~\cite{2002AJ....123.1111B} to estimate the chance coincidence probability of the association between the galaxy (J160204.31$-$111718.5) and \frb.
+Assuming a uniform surface distribution of galaxies, the probability of chance coincidence follows a Poisson distribution; i.e., $P = 1 - \exp(-n_i)$, where $n_i$ is the mean number density of galaxies brighter than a specified $R^{\prime}$-band magnitude in a circle of given radius, determined by the half light radius of the galaxy and the burst localization error region.
+This number density is estimated using the results from ref.~\cite{hogg1997}.
+From previous discussion, we assume the localization error on the FRB position to be $\sim$ $0\farcs1$, and the size of the host galaxy to be $0\farcs5$.
 The $R^{\prime}$-band magnitude of the possible host is difficult to estimate since it is significantly affected by the emission lines.
-Thus we conservatively estimate the $R^{\prime}$-band magnitude to be $\lesssim$ 23.3 mag assuming a flat SED in $\nu L_{\nu}$ between $R^{\prime}$-band and $J$-band.
-These yield a probability of FRB association to an unrelated galaxy to be $\sim$ 0.8$\%$.
+Thus we conservatively estimate the $R^{\prime}$-band magnitude to be $\lesssim$ 23.3 mag assuming a flat spectral energy distribution in $\nu L_{\nu}$ between $R^{\prime}$-band and $J$-band, where $\nu$ and $L_{\nu}$ are frequency and luminosity, respectively.
+The probability of a chance association between \frb\ and J160204.31$-$111718.5 is estimated to be $\sim$ 0.8$\%$, independent of constraints from the association with a rare PRS or the observed FRB scattering.
+The next nearest galaxy is 6.5\arcsec\ away from the FRB and has a chance coincidence probability of $>20\%$.